 What exactly is DuneCrawl?

 At its core, DuneCrawl is a co-op action adventure built around a single central idea: crewing a Dune Crawler, a giant armored crustacean covered in cannons and treasure maps.
-According to the developer Alientrap, the game supports one to four players, though as noted by early players, going solo is genuinely painful.
-The game is designed for a crew, and almost every system reflects that.
+Alientrap designed the game for one to four players, but the solo experience is brutal.
+Every system in the game assumes you have teammates, and trying to manage everything alone turns what should be a fun desert romp into a grind.

 The world is rendered in hand-drawn environments where harsh desert stretches are broken up by pockets of color and life.
 As your crawler moves from region to region, you gradually piece together the lore behind the Dune Crawlers themselves.
 Towns and settlements along the route hand out quests through a cast of NPCs, and combat mixes mounted scarab sequences with full crew coordination on the crawler's weapons.